Time: MW 1-2.20

 All other required readings are available on the class website.
 Access to the readings is restricted to those enrolled or auditing the course.

 This course examines the theory and practice of American political campaigns.
-First, we attempt to explain the behavior of the key players — candidates, journalists, and voters — in terms of the institutional arrangements and political incentives that confront them.
-Second, we will use the 2016 and 2018 election campaigns as a "laboratory" for testing generalizations about the behavior of journalists, candidates, and voters.
-Third, we discuss selections from the academic literature dealing with the immediate effects of campaigns on public opinion and voter behavior as well as more long-term consequences for governance and the democratic process.
+First, we explain the behavior of the key players — candidates, journalists, and voters — in terms of the institutional arrangements and political incentives that confront them.
+Second, we use the 2016 election and the ongoing 2020 campaigns as a "laboratory" for testing general propositions about the behavior of journalists, candidates, and voters.
+Last, we discuss selections from the academic literature dealing with the immediate effects of campaigns on public opinion and voter behavior as well as possible long-term consequences for governance and the democratic process.

-We will calculate your grade based on a midterm, final exam (non-cumulative) and a research paper.
-The exams each count for 25 percent of the grade, the paper for 30 percent, your participation in the discussion section counts for an additional 10 percent, and the remaining 10 percent is based on an in-class presentation on one of the assigned readings.
-The research paper must address some issue or aspect of political campaigns, summarize the state of knowledge about the issue, and then present relevant evidence (quantitative "data") derived from recent political campaigns.
-The deadline for selecting a paper topic is February 27.
+We will calculate your grade based on a midterm, final exam (non-cumulative), a research paper, a class presentation (covering one of the assigned readings), and your presence in the discussion section.
+The exams each count for 25 percent of the grade, the paper for 30 percent, your class presentation for 10 percent, and the remaining 10 percent is based on participation in the discussion section.
+The research paper must address some issue or aspect of public opinion and voting behavior, summarize the state of knowledge about the issue, and then present relevant evidence (quantitative "data") derived from the American National Election Studies (ANES) database.
+The discussion section will provide training on accessing and analyzing ANES data.
+The deadline for selecting a paper topic is October 26.

 Stanford University and its faculty are committed to ensuring that all courses are financially accessible to all students.
 The Diversity & First-Gen Office may be able to provide assistance by completing their questionnaire on course textbooks & suppliesor by contacting Joseph Brown, the Associate Director of the Diversity and First-Gen Office (email@example.com; Old Union Room 207).
 Dr. Brown is available to connect you with resources and support while ensuring your privacy.